oracle-livelabs/converged/microservices-cicd/walkthrough-jenkins-liquibase/walkthrough-jenkins-liquibase.md

 2. Export schema changes:

-    In Cloud Shell, navigate to your repositories liquibase directory.
+    In Cloud Shell, navigate to your repository liquibase directory.
 This directory contains the Liquibase ChangeSets which define the "Production" schema.
     Ensure you are in the git "feature" branch for your change:

     Fetch the new branch: